 University of Washington School of Medicine

 Students in the WWAMI program are part of a collaborative medical education program accredited through the University of Washington School of Medicine.
-The UW School of Medicine has been ranked the top primary care medical school in the nation for the last 19 consecutive years by U.S. News & World Report.
+The UW School of Medicine was ranked the top primary care medical school in the nation for the last 19 consecutive years by U.S. News & World Report.
 The WWAMI Medical Education program brings this curriculum to medical students at Washington State University in Spokane, Washington State University in Pullman, University of Wyoming in Laramie, the University of Alaska in Anchorage, Montana State University in Bozeman, and the University of Idaho in Moscow.

 WWAMI was founded with five goals: